bevyengine/rfcs/rfcs/35-stages_are_labels.md

 ### States and the execution stack

-Schedules can have more than one stage tree, because why not?
-Disjoint stage trees can be linked using transitions.
+Disjoint stage trees can be linked using transitions, so schedules can have more than one.
 As mentioned in the previous section, transitions allow users to control something called the "execution stack," which is a [stack-based state machine][9].
 The executor itself basically doubles as one big [FSM driver][10], where the next stage to be executed is popped from the top of this stack.
 When handling transitions, the stack can be modified using familiar `push`, `set`, and `replace` operations.

 ```rust
 pub struct ExecutorState {